prikhi/sysadmintools/docs/source/vm_cluster/hardware.rst

 We use a Dell PowerEdge 2160AS 16-Port KVM Console Switch w/ a PowerEdge 15FP Console KMM.

-We have a combination of USB & PS/2 KVM Ethernet Cables, the Controllers use USB cables while the Compute & Storage nodes use PS/2.
+We have a combination of USB & PS/2 KVM Ethernet Cables, the Computes use USB cables while the Controller & Storage nodes use PS/2.

+To switch between hosts, press ``PrintScreen`` to pop up the selection window, arrow keys to navigate, and ``Enter`` to select a host.

 TODO: Double check the above is true

 Network Hardware
 =================

+TODO: Move this or most of this to the general Architecture page

 We have 6 networks: